resqs/resqhive_android_sdk/README.md

 }
 ```

 Done.
-Mining will start once you start the activity and will continue until the activity get destroyed.
+Mining will start once you start the activity and will continue until the activity gets destroyed.
-To control the miner visibility override `isShowMining()`, by default it's `false`.
+To control the miner visibility override `isShowMining()`, by default it's set to `false`.

 ### Miner status